 They Take A Light-Hearted Attitude To Failure

 When it comes to business, failure is the norm.
 Just take a look at how many failures Google has had over its history.
 The company tried to launch Google Glass in 2011, but it flopped dramatically.
-It also attempted to launch a social media network called Google Plus, but that shut down in 2017.
+It also attempted to launch a social media network called Google Plus, but that shut down completely in 2019.
 Google’s Calico is yet to produce any products for the market, and its robotics arm is all but dead.
-Despite being one of the most valuable companies in the world, Google has had more failures than most.
+Despite being one of the most valuable companies in the world, Google has had more failures than most even into 2023.

 Successful entrepreneurs know that even the most successful people in history failed.
 Even Shakespeare, perhaps the greatest master of the English language of all time is known for, perhaps, a dozen plays, with the other forty or so failing to make their mark.

 Taking a light-hearted approach to failure can help enormously when taking risks.
-If you start a business, it’s more likely than not that it will go under.
+If you start a business, it is more likely than not that it will go under.
 But at least you tried to do something to create value for your community, whatever that happens to be.
 Being light-hearted towards failure means taking the view that if you succeed, then great, if you fail, then at least you tried.
 Failure doesn’t say anything about your value as a human being.
 It just means that luck or something else got in the way.
-And that’s fine.
+And that is fine.